Vieni

 Zin / Fiano

-We order two glasses of Frangelico with the bill of £162.00 (Food £84.50 / Drinks £59.50 / Service Charge £18.00) and whilst we wait for our taxi we’re offered limoncellos on the house… now that’s what I call Sicilian hospitality!
+Two glasses of Frangelico nudge the bill up to £162.00 (Food £84.50 / Drinks £59.50 / Service Charge £18.00) and whilst we wait for our taxi we’re offered limoncellos on the house… now that’s what I call Sicilian hospitality!

 That’s good company to be in and it’s another step in the right direction for The Food… erm… The Jewellery Quarter.